St Luke's Hospital for Lunatics: History

 1896 map of Old Street showing a plan of the hospital.

-The first chief physician was Dr William Battie who was renowned as ‘an eccentric humorist’.
-He believed ‘the patients of this hospital shall not be exposed to publick view.’
+The first chief physician was Dr William Battie who was renowned as 'an eccentric humorist'.
+He believed 'the patients of this hospital shall not be exposed to publick view.'
 Medical treatment consisted of cold plunge baths to shake lunatics out of their insanity.
 A system of non-restraint was professed, however manacles and other restraints were sometimes used.

 The hospital was originally housed in a converted foundry in Windmill Street, Upper Moorfields, close to Bedlam.
-It was designed by George Dance the Elder in 1750-1; after his death his son George Dance the Younger succeeded him as surveyor to the hospital.
+It was designed by George Dance the Elder in 1750–01; after his death his son George Dance the Younger succeeded him as surveyor to the hospital.
 It was originally built for 25 patients, but was enlarged and by 1771 was overcrowded.
 A decision was made to build a larger hospital on a new site.
 The design was put out to competition, which was a novelty at the time.
-None of the competition entries was successful however, and Dance was asked to design the new building.
+None of the competition entries were successful however, and Dance was asked to design the new building.

 In 1786 the hospital moved to Dance's purpose-built premises on Old Street, between Bath St and what is now the City Road roundabout.
 The building had a magnificent frontage of clamp brick, 500 ft long, which had a central entrance, with the male wards to the left and female wards to the right.
 The building contained single cells for 300 patients, each with small windows set high in the wall, no heating, and loose straw on wooden bedsteads.